How Long Does an Eviction Process Take [market_city]

 An eviction almost always begins with a problem in the rental relationship.
 Maybe a tenant fell behind on rent, caused significant property damage, or violated key lease terms.
 No matter the reason, the landlord cannot skip directly to court.
 Instead, the first step is serving the tenant with a written notice.

 The most common version of this notice is the “10-day demand for rent.”
-In this case, the landlord gives the tenant ten days to pay the overdue rent before further action is taken.
+In this case, the landlord gives the tenant 10 days to pay the overdue rent before taking further action.
 For tenants on a month-to-month lease, a “30-day notice to quit” might be used to end the arrangement.
 If the tenant complies during the notice period, the eviction process stops there.
-If not, the landlord has the right to move forward with filing a lawsuit.
+If not, the landlord has the right to file a lawsuit.

 Understanding North Carolina-Specific Eviction Laws

-The rules in North Carolina about evicting people are meant to protect both property owners and tenants’ rights to housing.
-Laws tell landlords exactly what kinds of notices they need to give tenants, how long they need to give them, and how to deliver papers properly.
+The rules in North Carolina regarding evictions are meant to protect both property owners’ and tenants’ rights to housing.
+Laws tell landlords exactly what kinds of notices they need to give tenants, for how long, and how to properly deliver papers.
 If you use the wrong form or skip a step, the whole case could go wrong.

 Landlords must also show that they have a valid reason to pursue eviction.
 Common grounds include nonpayment of rent, significant property damage, or other lease violations such as having unauthorized occupants or pets.
 Tenants, however, are not without defenses.
 They might argue that rent was paid within the notice period, that the landlord failed to keep the property habitable, or that the notice was not properly served.